syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 1. Add required assemblies.
 2. Import the control namespace as `xmlns:syncfusion="clr-namespace:Syncfusion.Maui.Accordion;assembly=Syncfusion.Maui.Expander` in XAML Page.
-3. Create an instance of accordion control and add as content.
+3. Create an instance of accordion control and add it as content.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="9" %}